HaraldoAlbergaria/flickr-tasks/README.md

 **_Important Note:_** If a headless computer is being used the procedure above must be done in a graphical environment and the generated directory _~/.flickr_ copied to the same location at the headless system.

 ## Usage

+- **add_gear_tags**: Inside directory 'add_gear_tags' create a link (or copy) to the file __api_credentials.py__.
+There are three additional files necessary to run the script:
+    - **procs.py**: Open the file and read the comments to know how to customize it for your specific needs.
+    - **data.py**: Include here the id of the photoset where you want to apply the tags and create dictionaries associating the exif data to the tags.

 - **auto_add2groups**: Inside directory 'auto_add2groups' create a new one to your specific need (name it what you want, eg: auto_add2group_gp1) and copy the content of the directory 'files' into it.
 Create a link (or copy) to the file __api_credentials.py__.
 There are tree additional files necessary to run the script:
     - **current_id**: Include here just the id of the last photo processed by the script in the previous run.
 If this file is not provided or the id is invalid, the script will create a new one with the id of the last (newest) photo in the photostream.
 In this case, the script will run over just the photos added after it.
 To start the script on any photo in the photostream, set here a valid photo id.
 The photos will then be processed in increasing order of upload time, starting from the next photo to the id that was set here.